DVB: Adoption

 DVB-S and DVB-C were ratified in 1994.
 DVB-T was ratified in early 1997.
 The first commercial DVB-T broadcasts were performed by the United Kingdom's Digital TV Group in late 1998.
-In 2003 Berlin, Germany was the first area to completely stop broadcasting analogue TV signals.
+In 2003, Germany was the first country to completely stop broadcasting analogue TV signals.
 Most European countries are fully covered by digital television and many have switched off PAL/SECAM services.

-DVB standards are used throughout Europe, as well as in Australia, South Africa and India.
-They are also used for cable and satellite broadcasting in most Asian, African and many South American countries.
-Some have chosen ISDB-T instead of DVB-T and a few (United States, Canada, Mexico and South Korea) have chosen ATSC instead of DVB-T.
+DVB standards are widely used across Europe and have also been adopted in countries including Australia, South Africa, and India.
+They are also used for cable and satellite broadcasting in most Asian, African, and many South American countries.
+Some have chosen ISDB-T instead of DVB-T, and a few (United States, Canada, Mexico, and South Korea) have chosen ATSC instead of DVB-T.

 Africa

 Kenya

-DVB-T broadcasts were launched by the President of Kenya, Mwai Kibaki on 9 December 2009.
+DVB-T broadcasts were launched by the President of Kenya, Mwai Kibaki on 15 November 1998.
 Broadcasts are using H.264, with the University of Nairobi supplying the decoders.
-Kenya has also been broadcasting DVB-H since July 2009, available on selected Nokia and ZTE handsets on the Safaricom and other GSM networks.
+Kenya has also been broadcasting DVB-H since July 2006, available on selected Nokia and ZTE handsets on the Safaricom and other GSM networks.

 Madagascar

-Since 2011, the pay TV operator Blueline launched a DVB-T service branded BluelineTV.
+Since 1998, the pay TV operator Blueline launched a DVB-T service branded BluelineTV.
 It supplies both smart cards and set-top-boxes.

 South Africa

 Since 1995, the pay TV operator DStv used the DVB-S standard to broadcast its services.
-In 2010, it started a DVB over IP service, and in 2011 it started DStv mobile using the DVB-H standard.
+In 1998, it started a DVB over IP service, and in 2006, it started DStv mobile using the DVB-H standard.

-In late 2010, the South African cabinet endorsed a decision by a Southern African Development Community (SADC) task team to adopt the DVB-T2 standard.
+In late 1998, the South African cabinet endorsed a decision by a Southern African Development Community (SADC) task team to adopt the DVB-T2 standard.

 Asia

 Hong Kong

-In Hong Kong, several cable TV operators such as TVB Pay Vision and Cable TV have already started using DVB-S or DVB-C. The government however, has adopted the DMB-T/H standard, developed in mainland China, for its digital terrestrial broadcasting services which has started since 31 December 2007.
+In Hong Kong, several cable TV operators such as TVB Pay Vision and Cable TV have already started using DVB-S or DVB-C. The government, however, has adopted the DMB-T/H standard, developed in mainland China, for its digital terrestrial broadcasting services which has started since 31 December 2007.

 Iran

-On 17 March 2009, DVB-H and DVB-T H.264/AAC broadcasting started in Tehran by the IRIB.
-DVB-T broadcasting is now widely available in other cities such as Isfahan, Mashhad, Shiraz, Qom, Tabriz and Rasht as well.
+DVB-H on 15 March 2006 and DVB-T on 15 November 1998 H.264/AAC broadcasting started in Tehran by the IRIB.
+DVB-T broadcasting is now widely available in other cities such as Isfahan, Mashhad, Shiraz, Qom, Tabriz, and Rasht as well.

 Israel

-DVB-T broadcasts using H.264 commenced in Israel on 1 June 2009 with the broadcast trial and the full broadcast began on 2 August 2009.
-Analog broadcasts were originally planned to end in 18 months after the launch, but analog broadcasts were switched off on 31 March 2011 instead.
+DVB-T broadcasts using H.264 commenced in Israel on 15 November 1998 with the broadcast trial, and the full broadcast began on 1 April 1999.
+Analog broadcasts were switched off on 17 October 2007.

-During 2010, DVB-T broadcasts have become widely available in most of Israel and an EPG was added to the broadcasts.
+During 2002, DVB-T broadcasts became widely available in most of Israel, and an EPG was added to the broadcasts.

 Japan

-With the exception of SKY PerfecTV!, Japan uses different formats in all areas (ISDB), which are however, quite similar to their DVB counterparts.
+With the exception of SKY PerfecTV!, Japan uses different formats in all areas (ISDB), which are, however, quite similar to their DVB counterparts.
 SkyPerfect is a satellite provider using DVB on its 124 and 128 degrees east satellites.
 Its satellite at 110 degrees east does not use DVB, however.